jckuri/edge_cameras/README.md

 ## Project's Story: Conception, Motivation, and Execution

 This project was conceived when we, Jacqueline and I, were brain-storming about the final project of the Intel Edge AI Scholarship <https://www.udacity.com/scholarships/intel-edge-ai-scholarship>.

-**Semantic Segmentation for Self-Driving Cars with OpenVINO <https://youtu.be/Urph3UHLivY>**
+We talked about many tentative topics.
+But we were limited by the trained models available.
+The most popular trained models detect humans.
+So, we decided to think about human activities.
+Then, I tought about security cameras.
+And I remembered that the trained model of **Part 2.
+Intel® Edge AI Foundation Course; Lesson 4: The Inference Engine; Video Lecture 13.
+Exercise: Integrate into an App** contained a class **people** in its categories for semantic segmentation.
+I also remembered that I programmed a very sophisticated visualization with transparencies for my project **Semantic Segmentation for Self-Driving Cars with OpenVINO <https://youtu.be/Urph3UHLivY>**.
+And I said: Why not doing it for detecting human presence in security cameras?
+Then this project was born.

 ## INSTALLATION INSTRUCTIONS AND COMMANDS